citp/privacy-policy-historical/c/ca/cap/cappex.com.md

-> *The following text is extracted and transformed from the cappex.com privacy policy that was archived on 2010-06-18.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20100618215848id_/http%3A//www.cappex.com/page/about/privacyPolicy.jsp) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the cappex.com privacy policy that was archived on 2012-06-10.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20120610235306id_/http%3A//www.cappex.com/page/about/privacyPolicy.jsp) for the most accurate reproduction.*

-# College Admissions - College Search - Cappex - Privacy Policy
+# Privacy Policy - Cappex

 **This Privacy Policy applies to Web sites operated by Cappex.com, LLC ("Cappex"), including www.cappex.com and www.meritaid.com.
 Please read this policy carefully before sharing any of your personally identifiable information with us.**